uwsampa/sampa-public/_projects/vr-hw.md

 ---
-title: Virtual Reality Systems and Hardware
+title: Systems Support for Video Analytics and VR
 image: /img/vr-hw.png
 description: |
-  Custom hardware, databases, and storage for VR/AR applications.
+  Custom databases, hardware, and storage for video applications, like video analytics or VR/AR.
 people:
   - amrita
   - bhaynes